 According to the Mayo Clinic, it is common for individuals who feel angry while they are sober to resort to alcohol or drugs to dissipate their emotions.
 The problem with this is that alcohol can actually help to fuel the feelings of rage.

 Anger and aggression can be damaging to personal relationships with romantic partners, family, and friends.
-Alcoholism and aggression that go hand in hand can quickly escalate, causing problems with interpersonal relationship development, domestic violence, and legal prosecution.
-Don’t wait– get help before it’s too late.
+Alcohol and aggression in Little Rock can quickly escalate, causing problems with interpersonal relationship development, domestic violence, and legal prosecution.
+Don't wait - get help before it's too late.

-Call Alcohol Treatment Centers Little Rock at (501) 708-2757 now to get alcohol and aggression treatment.
+Call Alcohol Treatment Centers Little Rock at (877) 804-1531 now to get help finding treatment centers.

 Alcoholism and alcohol abuse can cause detrimental effects on a person's life and on the lives of those around them.
 Those who tend to have a shorter temper or react more aggressively to negative situations while sober, have a higher propensity for becoming angry or even violent when intoxicated.